tw-in-js/twind/examples/gatsby/README.md

 # Example: Gatsby

-> Try it live at [Stackblitz](https://stackblitz.com/fork/github/tw-in-js/twind/tree/next/examples/sveltekit) or [Codesandbox](https://githubbox.com/tw-in-js/twind/tree/next/examples/sveltekit).
+> Try it live at [Stackblitz](https://stackblitz.com/fork/github/tw-in-js/twind/tree/next/examples/gatsby) or [Codesandbox](https://githubbox.com/tw-in-js/twind/tree/next/examples/gatsby).

+## Pending a working plugin

+This example currently does not use the [@twind/gatsby-plugin](https://www.npmjs.com/package/@twind/gatsby-plugin) package.

+Instead it configures twind in `gatsby-browser.js` and `gatsby-ssr.js`.
+Looking for help to make the [plugin](https://github.com/tw-in-js/twind/tree/next/packages/gatsby-plugin) work.

 ## How does this work?